ThinkDataEd/curriculum/docs/unit4/lab4c.md

 * Below is a plot of these 7 ```training``` points, and two curves representing the value of height each model would predict given a value of armspan.

 <img src="../../img/4xc0b.png" />

+* Which model does a better job of predicting the 7 ```training``` points?

+* Which model do you think will do a better job of predicting the rest of the data?

 ###**Example of overfitting, continued**